ethereum-optimism/optimism-tutorial/getting-started/README.md

 ## Hardhat

+In [Hardhat](https://hardhat.org/) you use a configuration similar to [this one](https://github.com/ethereum-optimism/optimism-tutorial/tree/main/getting-started/hardhat).

 ### Connecting to Optimism

-In [Hardhat](https://hardhat.org/) you use a configuration similar to [this one](https://github.com/ethereum-optimism/optimism-tutorial/tree/main/getting-started/hardhat).
-Here are the steps to create it:
+Follow these steps to add Optimism Goerli support to an existing Hardhat project.

 1. Define your network configuration in `.env`: